simpeg/simpeg/docs/content/basic/contributing/advanced.rst

 Advanced: Installing Solvers
 ----------------------------

-Pardiso_ is a direct solvers that can be used for solving large(ish) linear systems of equations.
+Pardiso_ is a direct solver that can be used for solving large(ish) linear systems of equations.
 The provided testing environment should install the necessary solvers for you. pymatsolver_ If you wish to modify pymatsolver_ as well follow the instructions to download and install pymatsolver_.